anirudhRowjee/boat/README.md

-CLOUD COMPUTING - UE20CS351

-# Project: Implementing Raft Logic in Go
+# Boat: A Raft Implementation

+Team Members:

+1. Anirudh Rowjee
+2.
+3.
+4.

 ## **In this project, you will:**